-Whether it's through initial deployment requirements, or ongoing manageability and integration issues, you'll want to be sure your Web Isolation tool keeps things simple for your technical teams - and doesn't divert IT resources from other essential work.
+Whether it's through initial deployment requirements, or ongoing manageability and integration issues, enterprises want to be sure the Web Isolation tool keeps things simple for technical teams - and doesn't divert IT resources from other essential work.

 The key issue with transcoding solutions is that many aren't designed to work alongside existing proxies and secure web gateways.
-And those that claim interoperability with your security tools may still need extensive configuration to ensure everything integrates and works together correctly.
+And those that claim interoperability with such security tools may still need extensive configuration to ensure everything integrates and works together correctly.

 Even when a solution is properly configured and integrated, the low compatibility of transcoding-based solutions can put pressure on IT to answer a greater volume of support tickets, as users encounter websites that don't work.
+This may put pressure on IT to bypass the Web Isolation solution causing security risks.